bvkeersop/DocumentBuilder/README.md

 - HTML
 - Excel

-`DocumentBuilder` exposes a `GenericDocumentBuilder` class that can be used to create a markdown or HTML document, it does not support Excel since its document structure is too different. `DocumentBuilder` also exposes a `MarkdownDocumentBuilder` and an `HTMLDocumentBuilder`, this is done so that in the future, these can be extended with Markdown or HTML-specific elements.
-For now, it's recommended to use the generic `GenericDocumentBuilder` as it has the same functionality.
+`DocumentBuilder` exposes a `GenericDocumentBuilder` class that can be used to create a markdown or HTML document, it does not support Excel since its document structure is too different. `DocumentBuilder` also exposes a `MarkdownDocumentBuilder` and an `HTMLDocumentBuilder`.
+These can be extended with Markdown or HTML-specific elements.

 # Table of Contents